tobias-beers/RNA_visualization/README.md

 The folder 'TF-tutorials' contains some of the tutorials on TensorFlow Probability in jupyter notebook format (the tutorials itself are published on https://www.tensorflow.org/probability/overview).
 Literature is contained within the 'literature'-folder.
-The 'Code'-folder is rather empty as of yet, but will contain the relevant code for my thesis.
+Both TensorFlow Probability and PyStan have been used as environments for this project.
+The 'code'-folder contains the relevant pieces of code for this project.